-&lt;sup>6 The petitioners are AK Steel Corporation (AK Steel), California Steel Industries, Inc. (California Steel), Steel Dynamics Inc., ArcelorMittal USA LLC, Nucor Corporation, and United States Steel Corporation, manufacturers of the domestic like product in the United States.
-The petitioners requested Commerce to conduct administrative reviews of the sales of subject merchandise of four producers and/or exporters: Prosperity Tieh Enterprise Co., Ltd., Sheng Yu Steel Co., Ltd., Synn Industrial Co., Ltd., and Yieh Phui Enterprise Co., Ltd. See Petitioners' Letter, "Corrosion-Resistant Steel from Taiwan / Request for Administrative Review," dated July 31, 2019.
+&lt;sup>8 The petitioners are AK Steel Corporation (AK Steel), Steel Dynamics Inc. (SDI), ArcelorMittal USA LLC, Nucor Corporation, and United States Steel Corporation, manufacturers of the domestic like product in the United States and are therefore interested parties within the meaning of section 771(9)(C) of the Tariff Act of 1930, as amended (the Act).
+The petitioners requested Commerce to conduct administrative reviews of the sales of subject merchandise of four producers and/or exporters: Prosperity Tieh Enterprise Co., Ltd., Sheng Yu Steel Co., Ltd.,

+Synn Industrial Co., Ltd., and Yieh Phui Enterprise Co., Ltd. See Petitioners' Letter, "Corrosion-Resistant Steel from Taiwan / Request for Administrative Review," dated July 30, 2020.